in ,

 • Take stem tip cuttings of tender perennials any time during summer.

-Nierembergia Varieties to Grow
+Nierembergia varieties to grow

 • Nierembergia caerulea: upright branching perennial with downy stems; cup-shaped lavender-blue flowers bloom through summer; ‘Mont Blanc’ and ‘Violet Robe’ are favorite cultivars.